 “I would like to commit to the citizens of North Haven that we will continue to be well run financially.
 We will continue to improve our town’s infrastructure and make it a wonderful place to live,” he said.

-Although the top of the ticket was unchallenged, the remaining races were competitive.
+Although the top of the ticket was unchallenged, most remaining races were competitive.

 With 3,732 votes, incumbent Republican Town Clerk and Tax Collector J. Stacey Yarbrough beat out Democrat Kathy Spinato-Grant, who had 1,652.

 For town treasurer, incumbent Republican Laurie-Jean Hannon defeated Democrat Stephen Gifford with 3,722 votes to his 1,650.